Protecting Your Digital Assets – And Why It Is Especially Important for Those in Arizona

-As more and more people move their personal and financial information online – particularly in states like Arizona and New Mexico where people seem to be moving in that direction more quickly than in other areas – protecting your digital assets is becoming increasingly important.
+As more and more people move their personal and financial information online – particularly in states like Arizona where people seem to be moving in that direction more quickly than in other areas – protecting your digital assets is becoming increasingly important.
 So, what can you do to help your loved ones take control of your digital assets after you become incapacitated or pass away?
 Here are a few suggestions:

 1. Make a list of all of your digital assets and print it out on paper.
 The list should include all of your online accounts as well as a list of usernames and passwords.
 This is sensitive information, so protect this information by keeping it in a secure place.
 Some people will put this information in a sealed envelope to be opened only upon death or incapacity.
 Wherever you keep this information, make sure you tell the person who is responsible for handling your affairs where this information can be found.

 2. Tell your family and loved ones what you want done with your digital assets.
 If you have a social networking site, such as Facebook or LinkedIn, let your loved ones know whether you want the site maintained following your death or whether you want the site removed.
 Some sites have specific policies regarding what happens when a person dies or is incapacitated, so make sure you check each site’s policy.
 If you have a collection of music or photographs, tell your family members what you want done with those.